MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-how-to-chunking-vectorization.md

 This article shows:
 + How to use the document intelligence layout skill to extract markdown sections
++ How to apply split skill to constrain chunk size within each markdown section
 + Generate embeddings for the content within those sections
 + How to use index projections to compile and write them into a search index.